yohasebe/deepl-alfred-translate-rewrite-workflow/README.md

 ## Setting Up

-Before you start using this Alfred workflow, you must set values to the following variables (use $[x]$ button in Alfred's Workflow Setting Panel):
+Before you start using this Alfred workflow, you must set values to the following variables (use `[x]` button in Alfred's Workflow Setting Panel):

 **Mandatory Variables**